sp1d3rx/reEncoder/README.md

 Run the .py file and it'll ask you to select a file.
 It will convert that file and all others that aren't already HEVC in that folder.

 Troubleshooting...
+1. Look at the paths to your ffmpeg.
+2. Make sure the glob is the right ending. mkv/mp4 whatever your files are.
-If you are having trouble, try "convertThis.bat".
+3. If you are having trouble, try "convertThis.bat".
 Just put this in your ffmpeg bin folder, change the paths and drag and drop a video file to it.
 If it doesn't convert then it'll at least tell you why.